-Bacitracin overdose occurs when someone accidentally or intentionally swallows products containing this ingredient or uses more than the normal or recommended amount of the product.
+Bacitracin overdose occurs when someone swallows products containing this ingredient or uses more than the normal or recommended amount of the product.

 This is for information only and not for use in the treatment or management of an actual poison exposure.
 If you have an exposure, you should call your local emergency number (such as 911) or the National Poison Control Center at 1-800-222-1222.

 Bacitracin may be found in certain over-the-counter antibiotic ointments such as Bactine Triple Antibiotic and Neosporin.
 It may also be found in some prescription eye ointments such as AK-Tracin.

 The medicine also comes in a form that can be given as a shot into a muscle or through a vein.
 (A real overdose usually only occurs this way.)

 Bacitracin is very safe.
 However, getting bacitracin in your eyes may cause redness and some pain and itching.

 Intentionally eating bacitracin in large amounts may cause you to have some pain in your stomach and possibly throw up.

 Rarely, bacitracin may cause an allergic reaction.
 You are most likely to have some redness and itching of your skin during a reaction.
 However, as with any substance a severe allergic reaction (anaphylaxis) can occur.

 Bacitracin is still used as a body-wide (systemic) antibiotic in parts of the world.
 If it is given by injection, it may cause pain in the area of the shot, skin rash, nausea, vomiting, and bone marrow and kidney failure.